 sleal@bcm.edu Abstract

 Recent advances in next generation sequencing (NGS) make it possible to directly sequence genomes and exomes of individuals with Mendelian diseases and screen the sequence data for causal mutations.
 With the reduction in cost of NGS, DNA samples from entire families can be sequenced and linkage analysis can be performed directly using NGS data.
 Inspired by “burden” tests which are used for complex trait rare variant association studies, we developed a collapsed haplotype pattern (CHP) method for linkage analysis.
 Using data from several deafness genes we demonstrate that the CHP method is substantially more powerful than analyzing individual variants.
 Unlike applying NGS data filtering approaches, the CHP method provides statistical evidence of a gene’s involvement in disease etiology and is also less likely to exclude causal variants in presence of phenocopies and/or reduced penetrance.
-The CHP method was implemented in the SEQLinkage software package reviving many linkage analysis tools for use in NGS era.
+The CHP method was implemented in the SEQLinkage software package which can perform linkage analysis on NGS data or can generate data compatible with many linkage analysis tools, reviving them for use in NGS era.

 Keywords

-Linkage analysis, LOD scores, Mendelian diseases and traits, Next-generation sequence data, .
+Parametric linkage analysis, LOD scores, Mendelian diseases and traits, Next-generation sequence data, Statistical method.
 Introduction

 The advent and advance of NGS in recent years has led to the identification of a large number of Mendelian disease genes.
 The typical approach to identifying Mendelian disease causal variants using either whole genome sequence (WGS) or exome sequence (WES) data is to filter variants in an affected individual or shared by affected family members, removing those which are found at higher frequencies, e.g. >0.1% in variant databases.
 Sometimes unaffected family member(s) are also used in the filtering process.
 While filtering is straightforward and has been successful1, such efforts rely on limited family information, e.g. mode of inheritance, sharing between a subset of family members and information from external resources on variant functional characterization and frequencies.
 On the other hand, linkage analysis, which incorporates information on mode of inheritance, penetrance, allele frequencies and genetic map information, remains a powerful tool to localize Mendelian disease loci.
 As a result, combined SNP array based linkage analysis and sequence based filtering method is becoming popular2.
 Although it has been shown that analyzing SNVs from WES data provides acceptable linkage results, due to the low heterozygosity of SNVs this approach can be less powerful than analysis of SNPs from genotyping arrays3.

 Here we describe a collapsed haplotype pattern (CHP) method to create markers that are more heterozygous and informative for linkage analysis than individual SNVs.
-Unlike when SNPs are analyzed the CHP method does not require LD pruning The CHP method is particularly powerful in the presents of intra- (e.g. compound heterozygotes) and inter-family allelic heterogeneity.
+Unlike when SNPs are analyzed the CHP method does not require LD pruning, to avoid spurious associations due to intermarker linkage disequilibrium.
+The CHP method is particularly powerful in the presents of intra- (e.g. compound heterozygotes) and inter-family allelic heterogeneity, a phenomenon commonly observed for Mendelian diseases.
 We have developed the SEQLinkage software package implementing the CHP method.
 Since SEQLinkage can test for linkage heterogeneity and calculate Heterogeneity LOD (HLOD) scores the CHP method remains powerful when there is locus heterogeneity, i.e. the underlying genetic etiology is not due to the same gene/region in all families.

 Materials and Methods